The Quill-to-Maya pipeline supports two types of data representations: polygons and curves.

 Alembic: Maya Alembic Importer will not be able to bring vertex attributes, including vertex color into Maya correctly, thus use the following MEL command to import alembic file.

 - Right click your mesh and assign the shader as a material.

 - Now turn on your textures in the viewport, and you should be all set.
 If you find the colors are looking too pale, turn off the color management button in the viewport.

 - If your Quill scene uses transparency, then you can enable alpha in the hypershade settings for the material.
-If you get visual errors, you need to turn on depth-peeling in the transparency settings in the viewport 2.0 options.
+If you get visual errors, you need to turn on depth-peeling in the transparency settings in the Renderer->Viewport 2.0->Transparency Algorithm.

 Thank you to Nick Ladd for providing this tutorial.